giampaolo/psutil/docs/index.rst

 .. function:: net_if_stats()

-  Return information about each NIC (network interface card) installed on the system as a dictionary whose keys are the NIC names and value is a namedtuple with the following fields:
+  Return information about each NIC (network interface card) installed on the system as a dictionary whose keys are the NIC names and value is a named tuple with the following fields:

   - **isup**: a bool indicating whether the NIC is up and running.